 On the other hand, if the results of a depression screening test or other mental health screener suggest that you may be experiencing significant symptoms of depression or another mental health condition, it is likely time to reach out to a therapist for treatment.

 In therapy sessions, you can learn to overcome mental health symptoms and develop strategies for coping with negative emotions.

-You can take all four of these tests completely free of charge, to help you decide whether your mental health symptoms are within a typical range, or significant enough to warrant professional treatment.
+Here, you can take all of these tests completely free of charge, to help you decide whether your mental health symptoms are within a typical range, or significant enough to warrant professional treatment.